maaru/osx-stickies-patch/README.md

 patch
 =====
+_OS X Yosemite fixed this issue!
+This path is no longer needed._

 * Stickies.patch
     * Fix issue that background color is reverted to default yellow at restart.
 This problem occurs only in the retina display.
     * 1. Copy Stickies.patch to local. (example, ~/Downloads/Stickies.patch)